telekom-mms/sectpmctl/README.md

 The current implementation doen't need authorized policies.
 The next release will most probably include them to do advanced updates without the need for a recovery key.

-## Bugs found
+## Bugs and problems found

-When TPM (policy) sessions are created and not freed after use, a kernel bug could be triggered.
-When that happens, the TPM will not awnser anymore to any commands.
+When many TPM (policy) sessions are created and not freed after use, a kernel bug could be triggered.
+When that happens, the TPM will not answer anymore to any commands.
 A dmesg output will then show problems.
-A hotfix, which is already integrated in sectpmctl key (but not yet in tpmsbsigntool) will detect that case by using a timeout.
-When the timeout is detected, a force flush of all sessions is performed.
-That is not very polite but strictly neccessary to deliver functional unsealing.
-Signing of kernels and kernel modules is currently not protected by the force flush.
-The kernel bug is persistent, so reboots don't solve the problem.

-On other devices the TPM behaved different and produced error codes.
-In a future version this error codes should be parsed to trigger the required flushing.

-On Ubuntu 22.10 the linux-oem-22.04 5.17 kernel seems to have a bug in the TPM module currently which prevents TPM + Passwort.
-Use the default kernel 5.15 until this is fixed.
+The expected behavior is that tpm2 commands will return an error code.
+Therefore a timeout has been implemented in the key tool to prevent endless waiting.
+To prevent this problem at boot time (the sessions seem not be be cleard automatically on booting) all TPM sessions are flushed infront of the unsealing in the initrd.

+On unsealing at boot time it is possible that the kernel will load kernel modules while unsealing.
+When the module loading result in modifications to the TPM PCR registers while sectpmctl is doing the unseal, the TPM will return the error code TPM_RC_PCR_CHANGED.
+To solve this problem at boot time, a loop had been implemented to simply retry unsealing 5 times with a sleep of 2 seconds in between.
+It seems to be difficult to have a stable parsing of this specific error code, therefore the loop is triggered on all TPM errors at boot time.

+### Acer laptops quirks

+The first thing to know is that you need to set a BIOS administrator password first.
+Otherwise the Secure Boot setting are grayed out.

+An installation on an Acer Swift 3 SF314-42 laptop caused some problems which needed changes of the source code to enable an installation:

+* The Secure Boot DBX database could not to cleared by efi-updatevar.
+Fix: Comment out clearing and updating of DBX in sectpmctl-boot.
+* tpm2_clear fails.
+Fix: Clear the TPM inside the BIOS, Windows or by executing "echo 5 | sudo tee /sys/class/tpm/tpm0/ppi/request" and remove tpm2_clear in sectpmctl-tpm.
+* tpm2_dictionarylockout fails.
+That's not good.
+If the lockout settings are reasonable already, the call can be removed in sectpmctl-tpm.

+After a second installation, tpm2_clear and tpm2_dictionarylockout worked unexpectedly.
+So that could be related to a BIOS or kernel bug and maybe fixed already.

 ## Changelog

+* 1.1.3
+  + Fixed TPM_RC_PCR_CHANGED problem while unsealing without password at boot time
+  + Added check to stop quickly when a wrong LUKS password has been provided
+  + Added documentation and fixed build instructions

 * 1.1.2
   + Added Debian protected flag and added linking for the signing wrappers